squeaky-pl/pystacia/doc/source/image.rst

 Rolling in an action of offsetting an image and filling empty space with pixels that overflew on the edge.
-It can be performed with :meth:`tinyimg.image.Image.roll` method.
+It can be performed with :meth:`pystacia.image.Image.roll` method.
 It accepts offses in X and Y directions as arguments.

 >>> image.roll(100, 0)